Proposed Qualified state interest amendment - Local heritage

 Proposed Local heritage area – Moorooka War Workers’ Housing Estate (former)

-The Local heritage amendment proposed to protect the area known as the Moorooka War Workers’ Housing Estate (former) under the Heritage overlay in a new Local heritage area sub-category.
+During May-June 2024 consulation, Council proposed to include the area known as the Moorooka War Workers’ Housing Estate (former) in the Heritage overlay of City Plan under a new sub-category Local heritage area.

 The identified heritage values of the estate are explained in its draft heritage citation.
 Download the: